networktocode/bsn-ansible/README.md

 This is a collection of Ansible modules for Big Switch products.
 There are two modules so far: one to gather *facts* for Big Cloud Fabric and another to gather *facts* for Big Monitoring Fabric.

-> Due to API issues for BMF, there are a few facts not being gathered for BMF.

 This is extremely easy to test using Big Switch's online labs: http://labs.bigswitch.com/home.
 All you need to do is clone this repository and update the IP address found in the [hosts](hosts) file with the IP of your controller (for BCF, BMF, or both)

 The facts gathered can be used as inputs to other modules or used in templates to create documentation used for inventorying, assessments, etc.